p2p-research-tools/fbas-graph-generator/README.md

 The binary reads an FBAS in [stellarbeat](https://stellarbeat.io/)'s JSON format and

-- ranks the nodes using the [fbas-rewards-distributor](https://github.com/cndolo/fbas-reward-distributor)
+- ranks the nodes using the [fbas-rewards-distributor](https://github.com/cndolo/fbas-reward-distributor) if instructed to
 - writes 2 files containing commonly used graph encodings, i.e.
-    - a nodes list with weights (using one of the algorithms implemented in the above tool) for each node and
+    - a nodes list with optional weights (using one of the algorithms implemented in the above tool) for each node and
     - an adjacency list

 All nodes with 'unsatisfiable' quorum sets are not included in the output and nodes marked as inactive can optionally be excluded from the output.